Real Talk: What Do Saunas Really Do?

 Benefit #2: It's good for your circulation

-There are many different studies out there but first we spoke to Dr. Rick Seah, a medical consultant in sport and exercise, who revealed that there's evidence to suggest it helps your circulation.
+There are many different studies out there but first we spoke to Rick Seah, MD, a medical consultant in sport and exercise, who revealed that there's evidence to suggest it helps your circulation.

 "What we think happens [when you're in a sauna] is that your veins vasodilate (where blood vessels widen), which can help with lowering your blood pressure.
 From a muscular-skeletal side of things, it increases the blood flow around the body, which can help with problems such as joint pain and arthritis."